Ngowi-source/lishe-pro/readme.md

 ```html
 <img src="https://s3.us-east-2.amazonaws.com/lishepro/someImage.jpg" alt="image">
 ```
-Incase you want to to store images in a directory such as **app/public/images**, it is your own choice.
+In case you want to to store images in a directory such as **app/public/images**, it is your own choice.

+## 6. Compiling scss

+After writing your styles in scss files, run **npm run prod** to compile to css as it is not proper to modify the compiled app.css or app.min.css.

+Otherwise if you do not prefer scss then write your own css files in the public folder.